This file is part of the Fuzion language implementation.

 # NYI performance: https://cs.opensource.google/go/go/+/refs/tags/go1.19:src/math/big/natdiv.go

-private divide_with_remainder (divisor uint) tuple uint uint
+fixed divide_with_remainder (divisor uint) tuple uint uint

-pre divisor > uint.zero
+pre safety: divisor > uint.zero

 =>

-if thiz = uint.zero
+if uint.this = uint.zero

 (uint.zero, uint.zero)

-else if thiz < divisor
+else if uint.this < divisor

-(uint.zero, thiz)
+(uint.zero, uint.this)

-else if thiz = divisor
+else if uint.this = divisor

 (uint.one, uint.zero)